Anna Susanna

 Anna Susanna is an East German drama film directed by Richard Nicolas.
 It was released in 1953.

 Plot

-During the Great Depression, a rich businessman named Brinkmann decides sink his ship, Anna Susanna, so he would be compensated by the insurance.
+During the Great Depression, a rich businessman named Brinkmann decides to sink his ship, Anna Susanna, in order to collect on the insurance.
 He orders its captain, Kleiers, to sabotage it while at sea.
-When Kleiers carries out his instructions, several sailors and passengers notice him.
-In a fight that ensues, the captain is killed, but not before he manage to shipwreck Anna Susanna.
-Only a handful of people survive the incident.
+When Kleiers carries out his instructions, he is spotted by several sailors and passengers.
+The captain is killed in the ensuing fight, but not before he manages to shipwreck Anna Susanna.
+Only a handful of people survive.
 After they return home, they discover that Brinkmann's insurance fraud worked and he was compensated.
 They sue him at court and manage to have him indicted.